 So, where does this leave Kaepernick?
 Well, let’s look at his progression:

 It’s been a rough few years for Kaepernick.
-The last few years have been absolutely awful.
+Actually, the last few years have been absolutely awful.
 The team around him has been bad, but so has he.
 It’s kind of amazing to see that he was awesome and cheap, and then lousy after getting paid:

 So, what now?
 ESPN pontificated earlier today that the Seahawks should sign him to a $4M deal.
 Would he take that?
 I don’t know.
 I’m also not sure if Seattle would offer it.
 They have a limited amount of cap space and might be looking for a cheaper option if they decide they need one more backup quarterback.